aws/graph-notebook/src/graph_notebook/nbextensions/gremlin_syntax/static/README.md

 # Gremlin Syntax

-Highlights syntax using Codemirror's SPARQL mode if the cell beings with %%gremlin
+Highlights syntax using Codemirror's groovy mode if the cell beings with %%gremlin